LiamPack/LiamPack.github.io/dead_posts/artin.md

 algebra, and building a geometric intuition for $\R^n$ is good.
-There are other approaches to the material which are also good, but given that this book will eventually turn to matrix groups like $SU(n)$, and to be poetic, this seems like a good ideaN.
+There are other approaches to the material which are also good, but given that this book will eventually turn to matrix groups like $SU(n)$, and to be poetic, this seems like a good idea.

 <!-- The determinant is a very tidy function which has a peculiar property: -->
 <!-- Given a matrix $A$ and the elementary row operation $E_{ij}$ which -->